-Maintain in an economically and environmentally sound manner those channels necessary for navigation in San Francisco Bay and eliminate unnecessary dredging.
-Conduct dredged material placement in an environmentally sound manner.
-Maximize the use of dredged material as a resource.

-• Maintain the cooperative permitting framework for dredging and placement applications.
+- Maintain in an economically and environmentally sound manner those channels necessary for navigation in San Francisco Bay and eliminate unnecessary dredging. - Conduct dredged material placement in an environmentally sound manner.
+Maximize the use of dredged material as a resource. - Maintain the cooperative permitting framework for dredging and placement applications.

-Since implementation of the SF Bay LTMS in early 1990s, dredged material placement volumes in Bay have been reduced from $6 \times 10^6$ yd to $2 \times 10^6$ yd per year.
-This in-bay placement of dredged material is expected to decrease to a limit of $1.25 \times 10^6$ yd per year.
+Since implementation of the SF Bay LTMS in early 1990s, dredged material placement volumes in Bay have been reduced from 6×10^6 yd3 to 2×10^6 yd3 per year.
+This in-bay placement of dredged material is expected to decrease to a limit of 1.25×10^6 yd3 per year.
 While reduction of in-bay placement is a key goal of the LTMS program, maximizing beneficial use of dredged sediment is even more paramount to the goals of this program.
 The LTMS program has supported restoration of approximately 3,000 acres of habitat through beneficial use of dredged material.
-An additional component of beneficial use of dredged material for beneficial uses such as beach nourishment and storm damage reduction.
+An additional component of beneficial use of dredged sediment is use of dredged material for beneficial uses such as beach nourishment and storm damage reduction.
 Hence, the LTMS program has been strongly in support of placement of dredged sediment at the OBDS and beach nourishment.
 The proposed SF-17 as a beneficial use dredged material placement site fully supports and furthers the goals of the LTMS program.
 Similarly, the beach nourishment alternative is considered a beneficial use and generally supported by participating LTMS agencies, as one that furthers the goals of this program.